twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ﻿## Notes
 * The cursor will remain **Busy** if the user does other stuff when saving fonts in the background.
 * All versions can save all unaltered opened fonts from the File menu.
-Windows 2000 & above shows a critical error that reads **List index out of bounds** if done repeatedly.
+Windows 2000 & above shows a critical error saying **List index out of bounds** if done repeatedly.
 * Exiting when saving fonts may create invalid font(s) and play the Critical Stop sound from the PC speakers.
 * The program shows a critical error saying **access violation** when exiting while during some operations – the font(s) may be invalid.
 * Glyphs in the clipboard (version 1.0 until 6.0) will say **Glyph Contours** (contours) or **Glyph Data** (glyphs).
 Version 7.0 & above stores just the PostScript glyph name(s) as text (glyphs) or **Font Data** (contours).